 As far as changing up the actual dish, you can definitely decrease the cheese amount to taste preferences.
 Alternatively you could increase the cheese or try some different kinds of cheeses in this dish.
 You can switch out the types of beans used too.
 You can decide to increase or decrease spice based on the salsa you use.
 I call for mild in this dish, but use what you like best.

 One of the VERY important ingredients called for in this dish is Taco Sauce.
 Do not leave out or use substitutions for taco sauce.
 You can use a more spicy version (I used mild), but make sure you have it.
-If you aren’t sure what taco sauce is, I find it near ingredients like taco seasoning, enchilada sauces, hard shell tacos, chiles, etc. Here’s a link to what it is if you are unfamiliar with the ingredient.
+If you aren’t sure what taco sauce is, I find it near ingredients like taco seasoning, enchilada sauces, hard shell tacos, chiles, etc.

 It’s time to get your whole family on board with this delicious and healthy meatless meal – guaranteed they’ll want seconds!!